 How to apply

 - 3 year Bachelor degree (or equivalent) in humanities or social sciences, in one or more of the following areas: archaeology, classics, history, ancient languages, geography, history of art.
+Students graduated in an Italian University must hold a Bachelors’ Degree in one of the classes listed at this page.

 - The number of positions dedicated to international non-EU students is defined on a yearly basis.